-Required measures for management of OHS include:
+Required measures for the management of OHS include:

-- a) Identification of potential hazards to project workers, particularly those that may be life threatening - b) Provision of preventative and protective measures, including modification, substitution, or elimination of hazardous conditions or substances - c) Training of project workers and maintenance of training records - d) Documentation and reporting of occupational accidents, diseases and incidents - e) Emergency prevention and preparedness and response arrangements to emergency situations - f) Remedies for adverse impacts such as occupational injuries, deaths, disability and disease.
+- a) Identification of potential hazards to project workers, particularly those that may be lifethreatening. - b) Provision of preventative and protective measures, including modification, substitution, or elimination of hazardous conditions or substances - c) Training of project workers and maintenance of training records - d) Documentation and reporting of occupational accidents, diseases and incidents - e) Emergency prevention and preparedness and response arrangements to emergency situations - f) Remedies for adverse impacts such as occupational injuries, deaths, disability, and disease.

-To support the development of the OHS Plan, SIRAP2 has a Labour Management Procedure (LMP) which sets out the required OHS measures for this project in compliance with the WB ESS 2(Labour and Working Conditions) and national legislation.
+To support the development of the OHS Plan, SIRAP2 has a Labour Management Procedure (LMP), which sets out the required OHS measures for this project in compliance with the WB ESS 2(Labour and Working Conditions) and national legislation.

-The Contractor will develop an OHS Management Plan for the works to establish and maintain a safe working environment, including that workplaces, machinery, equipment and processes under their control are safe and without risk to health, including by use of appropriate measures relating to chemical, physical and biological substances and agents.
+The Contractor will develop an OHS Management Plan for the works to establish and maintain a safe working environment, including that workplaces, machinery, equipment, and processes under their control are safe and without risk to health, including by using appropriate measures relating to chemical, physical, and biological substances and agents.

-The Contractor will proactively ensure that all workers are trained in what the OHS risks are and how to manage them.
+The Contractor will proactively ensure that all workers are trained in the OHS risks and how to manage them.
 The OHS Management Plan will include how the Contractor will train the workers on OHS requirements.

-The Contractor shall ensure that all workers on the site have appropriate PPE of an appropriate standard including: (i) impact resistant safety eyewear; (ii) safety footwear with steel toe, sole and heel; (iii) high visibility clothing; (iv) long sleeves and long pants suitable for operating environment; (v) safety helmet with provision of sun protection as necessary; (vi) gloves (carried and worn when manual handling); (vii) hearing protection when working in close proximity to noisy equipment and in all underground environments.
-For site visitors, the above equipment will be supplied as appropriate based on assessed risks and depending on number of visitors and where they will be on site which they have reasonable justification to believe presents an imminent and serious danger to their life or health.
+The Contractor shall ensure that all workers on the site have appropriate PPE of an appropriate standard, including (i) impact-resistant safety eyewear; (ii) safety footwear with steel toe, sole, and heel; (iii) high visibility clothing; (iv) long sleeves and long pants suitable for the operating environment; (v) safety helmet with the provision of sun protection as necessary; (vi) gloves (carried and worn when manual handling); (vii) hearing protection when working in close proximity to noisy equipment and in all underground environments.
+For site visitors, the above equipment will be supplied as appropriate based on assessed risks and depending on number of visitors and where they will be on site.

-The LMP contains the requirement for a Workers GRM.
-The Contractor will implement this GRM to ensure that a workers GRM is in place, easily accessible and well-advertised to enable the workers to report situations they believe are not safe or healthy and to remove themselves from a work situation
+The LMP contains the requirement for a Workers' GRM.
+The Contractor will implement this GRM to ensure that a workers' GRM is in place, easily accessible, and well-advertised to enable the workers to report situations they believe are not safe or healthy and to remove themselves from a work situation that they have reasonable justification to believe presents an imminent and danger to their life or health.

-The Contractor will provide workers with facilities including access to canteen or catering, bathrooms (and shower blocks for any workers camps) and appropriate rest areas.
+The Contractor will provide workers with facilities including access to canteen or catering, bathrooms (and shower blocks for any workers camps), and appropriate rest areas.

-For any workers accommodation a policy will be put in place and implemented on the management quality of accommodation to protect and promote the health, safety and well-being of the project workers, and to provide access to or provision of services that accommodate their physical, social and cultural needs.
+For any workers' accommodation, a policy will be put in place and implemented on the management quality of accommodation to protect and promote the health, safety, and well-being of the project workers and to provide access to or provision of services that accommodate their physical, social, and cultural needs.